 Use case or problem

 When I want to start writing, I sort my Inbox by modified time (new to old).
-This helps me see at a glance “notes I’ve been working on recently” vs. “notes I worked on in the recent past” vs. “notes I’ve long neglected and may need attention or deletion.”
+This helps me see at a glance “notes I’ve been working on today” vs. “notes I worked on in recent days” vs. “notes I haven’t touched in a while that may need attention or deletion.”

 The problem is: I can’t actually see the age of these notes on any timescale.
 It would be helpful to know how many days/weeks/months/years it’s been since they were edited.